Hospitals need pharmacy technicians to assist the pharmacists in dispensing medicines for patients staying in the hospital.

 What Does a Pharmacy Technician Do in a Hospital?

 Hospital Pharmacy technicians help pharmacists give out medications to patients.
 In hospitals, they ensure patients get the right medicines and take them to the right places.
-They also help the pharmacist make sure the pharmacy has enough medicine for everyone who needs it.

 Their duties don’t just end here.
 Hospital Pharmacy Technicians have so much in their basket.